Global auto component makers gear up for China's tougher emission rules

 "China represents the highest growth market ...
 We believe our products will give us significant advantage," Miedreich said.

 Other players are also boosting investment.
-EcoMotors struck a deal in March with a unit of state-owned China FAW Group Corp, one of China's biggest producers of commercial vehicles, to jointly build a $200 million engine plant in China.
+EcoMotors struck a deal in March with a unit of state-owned China FAW Group Corp [SASACJ.UL], one of China's biggest producers of commercial vehicles, to jointly build a $200 million engine plant in China.

 EcoMotors President Amit Soman said many Chinese automakers were looking to skip straight to the latest technology in fuel efficiency rather than "just do small changes in conventional engines".